-At night, the Wi-Fi is switched off, the lights are dimmed and the spot becomes a low-key bar with live performances – often by local, Brooklyn-based groups.
-One of my favorite nights spent here was listening to percussion instrumental covers of Stevie Nicks with Daniela D’Avanzo, a Spotter visiting from Rome.
+Special tip: TROOST is a great spot to catch live performances by local Brooklyn bands.
+One of my favorite nights here was listening to an all-percussion band that did covers of Stevie Nicks’ greatest hits with Daniela D’Avanzo, a spotter visiting from Rome.